lucacarniato/k-means-clustering/README.md

 ![alt text](https://github.com/lucacarniato/Multithreaded_K-Means_clustering/blob/master/WallClockTime.png)

-# Improving the performance by using C++
+# C++ acceleration

-In order to accelerate the algorithm, the distances from the centroids can be calculated in the C++ function "distance_calculator".
+To accelerate the algorithm, the distances from the centroids can be calculated in the C++ function "distance_calculator".
 This function takes the addresses of the numpy arrays and performs the calculations of the distances.
 The use of a C++ method to calculate the distance gives a considerable acceleration (10 times faster).
 Such acceleration is also attributable to fewer memory allocations (no copies of local arrays are made between the threads).

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details